nitinyeranale/Complete-Seaborn/README.md

 - Swarm Plot: Similar to a strip plot but with points adjusted to avoid overlap, showing the distribution of categorical data.

--Count Plot: Displays the count of observations in each category of a categorical variable.
+- Count Plot: Displays the count of observations in each category of a categorical variable.

 # Contributions